 Certificate training programs for the treatment of PTSD may be quite different, depending upon the institution.
-In general, students are taught assessment, diagnosis and cognitive behavioral therapy treatment methods.
-They will gain the skills necessary to assist patients who have experienced stressors such as military combat, abuse or assault, an automobile accident or a natural disaster such as a hurricane or earthquake.
+Generally, students are taught assessment, diagnosis and cognitive behavioral therapy treatment methods.
+They will gain the skills necessary to assist patients who have experienced stressors such as military combat, abuse or assault, an automobile accident or a natural disaster.
 Graduate-level psychology programs may offer certificates in conjunction with the degree program.
 Applicants must have a master's degree and a current license as a mental health care practitioner.
 Program length varies from one intensive weekend to 18 months.
 Students must complete hands-on training with patients before graduating.
 Clinical training elements incorporate classroom lectures and seminars.